 Brethren, there is no record of the children of Israel assembling in Rameses to keep the Passover.
 And yet (assuming, or trying to twist and pervert the scriptures) people have to go to all kinds of scriptural perversions in order to make it appear as though the Israelites were dwelling in "tents" in Rameses—all ready to go—whenever the Passover occurred.
 But there is no record, in the scripture, of such a thing occurring!

 From Drs.
-Kuhn and Grabbe, "Passover In The Bible In The Church Today," page 8:
+Kuhn and Grabbe, "Passover In The Bible and the Church Today," page 8:

 The implication is that they were all gathered into the city of Rameses and kept the Passover together there, since they began their journey from there.